What is a microbiome?

 Why are microbiomes important?

-Scientists now understand that controlling disease-causing microbes with antibiotics and super-hygienic practices has sometimes led to the decline of vital beneficial microbes and the increasing prevalence of health problems in humans and wildlife alike, including allergies and other inappropriate immune responses and even several behavioral disorders.
+Scientists now understand that controlling disease-causing microbes with antibiotics and super-hygienic practices can lead to the decline of vital beneficial microbes and the increasing prevalence of health problems in humans and wildlife alike.
+These include allergies, other inappropriate immune responses and even several behavioral disorders.

-Aquariums, as facsimiles of natural or “wild-type” water environments, offer a unique opportunity to study aquatic microbiomes.
-These controlled systems, with inputs, outputs and processes that are accurately known and precisely documented with years of high-confidence data, enable us to explore how changes in environmental parameters have system-wide effects.
-And the newest molecular biological techniques enable us to discover which microbes live where and what they are doing.
+For every fish you meet at Shedd, there are 50 billion helpers you don’t see: microbes that filter the water, keep out opportunistic pathogens and help “train” the immune systems of resident animals.
+Aquariums are also great places to study complex aquatic ecosystems.
+Closed habitats, with inputs, outputs and processes that are measured and documented with years of high-confidence data, enable us to explore how changes in environmental parameters have system-wide effects.
+Advances in DNA sequencing technology allow us to take a microbial “census” and know which organisms dominate our habitats under different conditions.
 The results of the studies conducted through the Shedd Aquarium Microbiome Project will revolutionize how we think about water quality and how we manage the environmental conditions in the exhibits for the optimal health of the animals.

 The Shedd Aquarium Microbiome Project is made possible in part by the generosity of The Grainger Foundation.